There is no place like a field of Sunflowers. As far as the eye can see!

 The sunflowers are back at Matthiessen State Park in Oglesby, IL!
 Every year a field of hundreds of sunflowers bloom for a few weeks and it's a sight you don't want to miss.
 Here are all the details you need to make your next trip to the sunflowers a success!

 Where: The sunflowers are located at Matthiessen State Park in Oglesby, IL.
 Make sure to use the river entrance.
 Enter at the river entrance (along Rt.
 178) and follow the road straight back.
 There are multiple parking options in small lots, or you may be able to park along the side of the road if signage allows.
-Follow the posted signage to the sunflower field and do not take alternate routes.
+Click here for a Google Maps pin of the exact location in the park.

 The park is open from sunrise to sunset.
 People come from across the Midwest to see the sunflowers, so it may be crowded at times.
 We recommend visiting in the morning on a weekday for the lowest foot traffic.
 Official park rules can be found at the Illinois Department of Resources page (click here).